LukeWritesCode/VirtualVendingMachine/README.md

 `$npm install`

 `$npm start`

+The backend can be accessed via:  localhost:9000/ in a web browser The frontend can be accessed via:  localhost:3000/ the frontend should be automatically navigated to after typing the start command

 Once it is running, 4 sodas will appear on the screen with their respective description as well as the quantity of remaining sodas.
 When the button for a soda is clicked, its JSON soda file will download.
 Once the quantity is 0, the button will disappear and that soda will be unavailable until it is restocked by the vendor.
 The vendor should restock (see below).
 Once the vendors restock, the changes will be reflected on the page.